 The government has long sought to suppress Shiite religious and cultural identity, associating it with Iran and regarding it as a threat to the regime’s official Sunni and Wahhabi underpinnings.
 Systemic discrimination has stoked periodic protests in Shiite-majority areas, and the authorities have responded with harsh and often arbitrary security measures.
-In 2017, this included a decision to demolish a historic neighborhood in the town of Awamiya, near the city of Qatif in Eastern Province.
-The effort, which began in May and entailed the eviction of thousands of residents, prompted armed resistance and an extended siege.
-An unknown number of security personnel, militants, and civilians were killed or injured in the clashes as demolitions proceeded.
+In 2017, this included a decision to demolish a historic neighborhood in the largely Shiite town of Awamiya, which has long been a center for political unrest.
+The effort, which entailed the eviction of thousands of residents, prompted armed resistance and an extended siege.
+However, no similar incidents were reported in 2018.

-Score Change: The score declined from 0 to −1 due to the physical destruction of a Shiite neighborhood as part of a broader government effort to suppress dissent and unrest among the marginalized Shiite minority.
+Score Change: The score improved from −1 to 0 because there was no repetition of a 2017 incident in which the authorities physically destroyed a historic Shiite neighborhood as part of an effort to suppress dissent among the marginalized Shiite minority.

 D1.
 Are there free and independent media?
 0 / 4

 The government controls domestic media content and dominates regional print and satellite-television coverage.
+Journalists can be imprisoned for a variety of vaguely defined crimes.
 A 2011 royal decree amended the press law to criminalize, among other things, any criticism of the country’s grand mufti, the Council of Senior Religious Scholars, or government officials; violations can result in fines and forced closure of media outlets.
 All blogs and websites, or anyone posting news or commentary online, must have a license from the Ministry of Information or face fines and possible closure of the website.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 0 / 4